EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 **[EarthSunFilm - Vintage Minolta Love Project](https://earthsunfilm.com/the-vintage-minolta-love-project/)**

 Since 2020, Earth Sun Film has been writing blogs intending to review every major SLR from Minolta, from 1958 to 2004.
-They have also been writing other great articles such as ['Buying guide for Newbies'](https://earthsunfilm.com/collecting-minolta-for-newbies/), their own [Resource List](https://earthsunfilm.com/minolta-cameras-lenses-and-gear-books-guides-references-magazines-and-links/) with books to look out for, and most notable the [US Minolta Repair Directory](https://earthsunfilm.com/repair-services/).
+They have also been writing other great articles such as ['Buying guide for Newbies'](https://earthsunfilm.com/collecting-minolta-for-newbies/), their own [Resource List](https://earthsunfilm.com/minolta-cameras-lenses-and-gear-books-guides-references-magazines-and-links/) with books to look out for, and most notably the [US Minolta Repair Directory](https://earthsunfilm.com/repair-services/).

 ***